anhinga/2019-design-notes/research-notes/README.md

   * We also note that thinking about the non-linear part of the network as a shader might be quite fruitful.
   * It was observed before that compositional pattern-producing networks have shader architecture.

+### December 2019

+Title:

+_DMMs for VR and worldmaking; a modest proposal on effects and qualia_

+---

+Abstract:
+  * We look at visual animation and making virtual worlds via composition of unit generators.
+  * We also make a modest proposal for a way to incorporate real-world effects and even qualia into the dataflow matrix machines framework.